-At the 17th International Conference on Computational Intelligence Methods for Bioinformatics and Biostatistics, a team led by our colleagues at University of Texas, School of Biomedical Informatics presented a paper discussing a system co-developed by the team that uses knowledge graphs to explore the relationships between diet and neurodegenerative diseases.
-Melax Chief NLP Scientist Jingcheng Du was a member of the team.
+At the 17th International Conference on Computational Intelligence Methods for Bioinformatics and Biostatistics, a team led by our colleagues at the University of Texas, School of Biomedical Informatics presented a paper discussing a system co-developed by the team that uses knowledge graphs to explore the relationships between diet and neurodegenerative diseases.
+Melax Tech's Director of NLP Research, Dr. Jingcheng Du, was a member of the team.
 The system uses methods from literature mining to construct knowledge graphs for neurodegenerative diseases and subsequently uses these to explore relationships with diet.

-Figure 1 demonstrating the constructed knowledge graph for Neurodegenerative Diseases and Diet
+Figure 1: demonstrates the constructed knowledge graph for Neurodegenerative Diseases and Diet

-Figure 2 demonstrating system results.
+Figure 2: demonstrates system results.
 Clear clusters of diseases can be seen in the lower part of the figure.
-Several diseases at the bottom right are separated from the majority and we found that they are diseases spreading among both animals and humans, for example, Chronic Wasting Disease, Creutzfeldt-Jakob Syndrome, and Prion Disease.
+Several diseases at the bottom right are separated from the majority, and we found that they are diseases spreading among both animals and humans, for example, Chronic Wasting Disease, Creutzfeldt-Jakob Syndrome, and Prion Disease.